|Oracle® Database Installation Guide

 To prevent disk failure from making both the database files and the recovery files unavailable, place the recovery files in a file system on a different physical disk from the database files.

-You should choose a device that is accessible on all the nodes of the RAC cluster.
+You should choose a device that is accessible on all the nodes of the Oracle RAC.

 The device that you choose should have at least 2 GB of free disk space.